OfficeDev/office-js-docs-pr/docs/excel/pnp-open-in-excel.md

 1. Read the token from the document when the add-in starts.
 1. The add-in can then connect to your services without requiring any additional auth steps from the customer.

-## See it in Action

-- Link to Vena blog post
-- Link to Ignite video

 ## See also

 - [Welcome to the Open XML SDK 2.5 for Office](/office/open-xml/open-xml-sdk)